Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Conclusions

 It is worthwhile to mention that the modified SF [cf. Eq.
-(9)] is invariant under the discrete duality symmetry transformations (10) and they lead to the combination of the polar-vector and axial-vector fields ($\phi_\mu$ and $\tilde\phi_\mu$) in the form: $\partial_\mu\, \phi_\nu - \partial_\nu\, \phi_\mu + \varepsilon_{\mu \nu \lambda \xi }\, \partial^\lambda\, \tilde\phi^\xi$.
-Exactly the same combination has been taken by Zwanziger [22] in the description of the electromagnetic global duality invariant 4D Maxwell theory of electrodynamics with {\it double} potentials with the field strength tensor as: $F_{\mu\nu} = \partial_\mu\,V_\nu - \partial_\nu\, V_\mu + \varepsilon_{\mu \nu \lambda \xi } \, \partial^\lambda\, A^\xi$ where $V_\mu$ and $A_\mu$ are the polar-vector and axial-vector potentials.
-We have discussed the {\it local} duality invariance [23] of the Maxwell's theory with {\it these} potentials and shown the existence of an axial-photon which mediates the spin-spin universal long-range interaction (see, e.g. [24], [23]).
+(9)] is invariant under the discrete duality symmetry transformations (10) and they lead to the combination of the polar vector and axial-vector fields ($\phi_\mu$ and $\tilde\phi_\mu$) in the form: $\partial_\mu\, \phi_\nu - \partial_\nu\, \phi_\mu + \varepsilon_{\mu \nu \lambda \xi }\, \partial^\lambda\, \tilde\phi^\xi$.
+Exactly the {\it same} combination has been taken by Zwanziger [22] in the description of the (electromagnetic global duality invariant) 4D Maxwell theory of electrodynamics with {\it double} potentials with the field strength tensor as: $F_{\mu\nu} = \partial_\mu\,V_\nu - \partial_\nu\, V_\mu + \varepsilon_{\mu \nu \lambda \xi } \, \partial^\lambda\, A^\xi$ where $V_\mu$ and $A_\mu$ are the polar vector and axial-vector potentials, respectively.
+We have discussed the {\it local} duality invariance [23] of the Maxwell theory with {\it these} potentials and shown the existence of an axial-photon which mediates the spin-spin {\it universal} long-range interaction (see, e.g. [24], [23] for details).
 However, we have {\it not} discussed the applications of the axial-vector potential $A_\mu$ in the context of dark energy/dark matter.
-On the contrary, a close and careful look at the Lagrangian densities (31) and (32) demonstrates that the fields $\tilde\phi_\mu$ and $\phi$ turn up with {\it negative} kinetic terms in our theory which are interesting in the sense that they belong to the class of {\it exotic} fields that are supposed to be one of possible candidates for the dark matter/dark energy [19, 20] and ``phantom" and/or ``ghost" fields in the context of the modern developments in the cyclic, bouncing and self-accelerated cosmological models of Universe [13-15] which take care of the modern experimental observation of the accelerated expansion of the Universe.
+On the contrary, a close and careful look at the Lagrangian densities (31) and (32) demonstrates that the fields $\tilde\phi_\mu$ and $\tilde\phi$ turn up with {\it negative} kinetic terms in our theory which are {\it interesting} in the sense that they belong to a class of {\it exotic} fields that are supposed to be one of the possible set of candidates for the dark matter/dark energy [19, 20] {\it and} the ``phantom" and/or ``ghost" fields in the context of the modern developments in the cyclic, bouncing and self-accelerated cosmological models of the Universe [13-15] which take care of the modern experimental observation of the accelerated expansion of the Universe.